 I used a closed star tip at first, and the frosting came out stringy because of the crushed Oreos.
-I highly recommend using an open star tip like Wilton 6B, Wilton 1M or a large round tip so the frosting and Oreos can flow through evenly and smoothly.
+So I highly recommend using an open star tip like Wilton 6B (what I used last time), Wilton 8B (what I used this time) or a large round tip so the frosting and Oreos can flow through smoothly.

 These cupcakes have all the best desserts in one — between the red velvet cupcake, Oreo frosting and cookie dough filling, I’m not sure which part I love most!
 This dessert is sure to hit the spot and it’s the perfect way to spoil your sweetheart this Valentines Day!

->>PIN ME FOR LATER<<
+>>PIN RECIPE FOR LATER<<

 Let’s get baking!